Botspot/Pi-Power-Tools/README.md

     installgui #This prompts for packages to be installed flash #This is the flash tool
-    update #This script is what installs/updates Pi Power Tools. pi-power-tools #This is the main tool
+    update #This script is what installs/updates Pi Power Tools. pi-power-tools #This is the main tool.
   #Other files:
     image-utils.conf #Saves the settings of image-utils.
-    installedpackages #Keeps a record of what the update script installed README.md #This is what you're reading right now version #Lets Pi Power Tools keep track of what version it is to see when an update is available. imglist #Stores previously used disk images
+    installedpackages #Keeps a record of what the update script installed.
+    README.md #This is what you're reading right now. version #Lets Pi Power Tools keep track of what version it is to see when an update is available. imglist #Stores previously used disk images.
   #Folders:
     icons #Stores all the icons used in the user interfaces of Pi Power Tools. image-utils #Stores the individual image-utils scripts.